EnrieSala/EnrieSala/README.md

 # Enrie Sala - GIS Specialist
 ## About Me
 I'm a GIS specialist with a strong background in biology and environmental sciences, currently pursuing an Advanced GIS Post-Graduate Certificate at Nova Scotia Community College.
 Feel free to explore my [repository](https://github.com/EnrieSala/EnrieSala/tree/main/Assets) to see examples of my GIS projects and coding skills!

+Contact me @ [enrie98@gmail.com](mail.google.com.) if you have any questions.

 ## Technical Skills
 GIS Software: ESRI ArcGIS suite (AGOL, ArcGIS Pro, ArcGIS Instant Apps)